 Sampath Kumar Yeah.
 So one challenge is that, you know, it takes some time to get more and more authorizers.
 So that’s a critical thing.
 So it takes time.
 But I found some solution for the challenge.
 Like in fact very interesting.
 If you cultivate political supportability, in fact, you really have to cultivate basically one has to take some additional effort, you know, to make a lot of efforts.
 I would say to build that political supportability, authorization is easier.
 So how to build the political supportability I would say.
 So one essentially, you need to actually make the political leadership be part of this process.
 They should see the wins.
 So when actually when Meghalaya, you know, used to lose almost like I would say $3 to $4 million dollars from the federal grant because, you know, we were not achieving the minimum child immunization coverage.
 I’m just giving an example.
 So when we taken that problem and taken it to number two in the country, within 7 or 8 months, it was the chief minister and the political leadership was very happy.
 So it is essentially they had to see that like, you know, we can actually address these complex problems.
 Otherwise, there was a default notion that our state is indigenous population, and there is a lot of vaccine hesitancy among the indigenous population.
 This is the default notion.
 But when you challenge those default notions and start actually making those progress, you know, especially those small wins, bringing those small wins, then actually you can take on the larger problem.
 So when we did this one, then actually our health budgets have been increased.
 In fact, today Meghalaya has the, if you say among all the states in India, Meghalaya spends the in fact largest budget on healthcare.
 So basically that’s the kind of a political support.
 So once you see that like, you know, we are able to solve the problems, you can build that authorization.

 Salimah Samji The importance of building political supportability is really, really key to doing something so different.
 And, you know, we often say that the three non-negotiables that we need and it was interesting to hear yours.
 Ours are first and authorizer with an itch because without the authorizer.
 And in this case it was your own experience and your exposure.
 And you had been in your own way doing things that look like PDIA.
 And I think PDIA is not new.
 People have if they’ve worked hard enough in the field, they’ve figured out ways that look very similar to it because that is a way to get things done.
 And so I think it was your own initial authorization that allowed this to even at such a senior level at government, to be able to even allow and create that holding environment, to be able to experiment and try and see.
 Everything else, you’d been working, hadn’t been working clearly, and you needed to try something different.
 And you had a sense that, let’s do this because I think it can work.
 I’ve seen it work different in other states, so why not try this?
 And so authorization is really key.
 The second thing is a team because these are complex problems and you cannot solve them alone.
-So you’re street level bureaucrats.
+So your street level bureaucrats.
 And for us the team can be at different levels depending on wherever we might be working.
 We do have what we call coaches that you are calling facilitators also, that sometimes can be really helpful with the teams to be able to step along with them in their learning journey, but we are very careful to make sure that the coaches do not become crutches.
 Because we are in the business of building the capability of the teams themselves to be able to solve their problems, which is, uh, really great.
 And then the most important thing is the problem, which you have no dearth of.
 Where there needs to be something that is shared, the glue that holds them together to be able to do this work.
 So it was really great that you had this authorization and that you were then able to build it further, to be able to allow this to grow, because you’re constantly thinking about the political support that you need to be able to do this and the focus on showing results.
 Right.
 I think one of the things about authorization that we are constantly stressing and people don’t realize this authorization is a variable, it’s not fixed.
 And just because you have it once doesn’t mean you always have it.
 It is something that you need to constantly sustain and maintain.
 So it’s kind of three things build where you don’t have it, sustain where you have it, and continue to maintain it because it is not a given that if you have support today, that you will have it tomorrow.
 And building and growing that legitimacy and that support is really, really key in order to really grow these kinds of approaches and institutionalize them.
 So it’s really wonderful to be able to hear how you are thinking about this and, and just to see the kind of progress that you’ve made with incredible results going from the last and in all of the states on maternal mortality to second is no small feat.
 So not only is it that you are willing to try something different, it is seeing the success.
 And, you know, success drives success, and for others to be able to see this also makes them want to try something different, especially when what they’re already working on isn’t working and they know it.
 It really does provide the impetus to why don’t we try something different and see what happens?
 I was wondering, you know, we’ve ended podcasts with words of wisdom that you can share with practitioners in, and you know, you are an authorizer in this particular case.
 So maybe some words of wisdom for other authorizers out there who are scared, who would like to do this but think it’s too risky, what are things that you would say to them?

 Sampath Kumar So the one I would like to say this.
 So this is my favorite thing because I see there is a concept called concept of finite time.
 So it’s a Buddhist philosophy.
 But I wanted to say this.
 So I have seen, in fact, in my conversations I mentioned there is a lot of hunger among the political leaders because, you know, they have to work hard, get elected, and they get a only very finite term like maybe in the US it is four years and in India it’s five years.
 Whereas the public servants, in fact, you know, those who are working for the government generally, their tenure would be longer tenure, but that is also finite only.
 So people should understand that.
 So once you have that, if you understand it’s a finite time.
 So the authorizers actually should see it.
 So it’s a great opportunity and a great responsibility that was given to the being working with the government, because we are representing the people, you know, and appointed by the people.
 And there is a sense of, you know, that sense of urgency and sense of purpose is very, very important because the time is finite.
 So if we believe that when I think we can really bring a lot of difference, in fact this is what we have seen.
 And second is that many, uh, especially, I would say in India, many officials, especially those who are working with the government, they shy away, or maybe they need to actually understand how to work with the political leadership.
 It’s a very important thing.
 And in fact, this entire authorization is coming from them because they are representing the people.
 So if we understand that point and if we cultivate that political supportability and especially involving them because they don’t have the kind of training, the tenure that what you have.
 So it’s a very important thing if we understand that one.
 So if we use the knowledge and the kind of insights that you have, I think if we start working on building that political supportability on these important issues.
 So that’s the second thing that I would say, but more importantly, I would like to say something.
 This is actually now, this can be scaled up.
 So because we have institutionalized this entire thing and so this can be scaled up.
 So what you require is the three actors.
 You know as I said you need authorizers, you need champions, you need facilitators.
 So we need to look at that one maybe.
 And I also see that there is a great value in the state to state partnerships.
 This is what we have been doing.
 In fact, many times we don’t have solutions like, you know, some other states have already done well.
 So we are building partnerships with those states, and there is tremendous value that we could see in the state to state partnerships.
 So instead of working, you know, in silos within the state, just like you need to understand what different states are doing.
 So there is a mechanism I would like to encourage that like, you know, we need to go for a state to state partnerships between India, maybe even outside India.
 The third one is that there is a need for that entire global community of practice.
 I think that’s something that these conversations would be really helpful.
 And I see there are many people, you know, across the world wanting to do things differently.
 They really wanted to commit their time.
 So I think we need to really engage with them and collaborate with them.
 So many ideas can come up.
 In fact, today in Meghalaya, we have so many partners are there coming from different parts of the world and, you know, and different universities.
 And so I think this is the way forward.
 If I see this particular entire state capability idea using this approach, like institutional model, we can actually solve complex problems.
 And also we can also actually build the confidence on the idea of nation state, because that’s more important because there is no other model, at least for me.
 I think it is the democracy, and it is the people who actually brought this entire nation state concept.
 I think this is the approach which actually builds the confidence among the stakeholders.
 It gives a sense of purpose for those who are working for the people, and it gives a lot of confidence to the citizens who are actually being part of this entire process.
 So it is a model that really, I would say is important for these current times.